How Do I Know I Need A New Roof

 Keep in mind that even an eight-foot drop can cause serious injuries, so make sure your ladder is secure and that you are very, very careful while looking around.
-Also, avoid walking on your roof if it is made out of easily damaged materials such as tile.
+Also, avoid walking on your roof is made out of easily damaged materials such as tiles.

 - Look for Damage – Major damage to roofing materials should be fairly obvious.
 Shingles will split, crack and warp if they get too old, while tile will break if it has been damaged by hail.
-If your roof is older and there is visible damage it is far easier to tell if you need a new roof.
+If your roof is older and there is visible damage, it is far easier to tell if you need a new roof.

-- Look for Moisture Problems – Mold and other moisture related problems could wreak just as much damage outside as in.
+- Look for Moisture Problems – Mold and other moisture-related problems could wreak just as much damage outside as in.
 A bad shingle can allow moisture to sit instead of shedding it down the roof.
 Keep in mind that water will flow down, so you may have to track the problem higher up.

 - Look for Wear – Roofing materials around chimneys and vents can wear over time, so keep an eye out for any issues here.

 - Check Your Drainage – Your gutters and downspouts are an important component of your home and should be cleaned a few times a year.
 Check to make sure they are securely attached and that water is flowing where it should be.

 Each of these problems signifies that it may be time to think about getting a roof replacement.